310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
-Ahh, no, it’s not both my parents, just my dad.
+Ahh, no, it’s not both my parents, juuust my dad.
 My mom actually used to be someone who went against society… She’s retired now, though.
 {% endbubble %}

 {% bubble Kaoru %}
-Wait what?
+Wait, what?
 What do you mean by that?
 Was she a terrorist?
 Part of the yakuza?

 How did someone like that marry a police officer!?
 I can smell a romantic story~♪
 {% endbubble %}

-{% bubble Madara %}
+{% bubble Madara awkward %}
-You like stuff like that, huh… But I can’t really tell you more about their love story, since I don’t know much about it myself.
+You like stuff like that, huuuh… But I can’t reaaally tell you more about their love story, since I don’t know much about it myself.

-Anyway, since I’m still a kid, I try to ask for help from my parents whenever I hit an area I can’t deal with.
+Aaanyway, since I’m still a kid, I ask for help from my parents whenever I hit an area I can’t deal with.

 By using the power of the state and the power of the underground, most things end up working out somehow.

-I do want to work things out with my own power, though… It’d be pathetic to keep relying on your own parents’ power, you know?
+I do want to work things out with my own power, though… It’d be pathetic of me to keep relying on my own parents’ power.

-But Kanata-san’s household is an unusual case, so I used every card in my hand.
+But Kanata-san’s household is an unusual case, so I used eeevery card in my hand.
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/dream3_3.jpg %}